BTS: A Comprehensive Benchmark for Tie Strength Prediction

 \section{Introduction}

-Recent years have witnessed the explosive growth of social networks.
-One of the most important components of social networks is the relationship between users, and the intensity of these relationships is often referred to as ``tie strength"~\cite{marsden1984measuring}.
-Tie strength has been widely studied and can have various definitions depending on the context and interpretation.
-For example, the tie strength between two users on Twitter (X) may be considered high if there is a bidirectional relation between them as it would indicate mutual interest.
-In another definition, two users may have a high tie strength if they frequently ``like" or interact with each other's posts on the platform.
-Extensive research has demonstrated the importance of understanding tie strength within social networks as it can extract meaningful insights from network data~\cite{sintos2014using}.
-For instance, tie strength is a crucial factor in link prediction within networks~\cite{li2013modeling, yang2019link}.
-Stronger ties in business networks are often correlated with successful trades, leading to better financial understanding~\cite{kang2021dynamic,wong2022mobile}.
-Additionally, tie strength helps predict epidemic and pandemic spread, aiding in disease prevention and improving healthcare planning~\cite{krendl2021impact, birditt2021age}.
+Social networks have grown rapidly in recent years, becoming central to online interaction.
+A key component of these networks is the relationship between users, where the intensity of a connection---commonly referred to as \emph{tie strength (TS)}~\cite{marsden1984measuring}---has been widely studied.
+However, its definition can vary by context, application, or interpretation, and does not necessarily have a unified definition; for instance, a tie may be considered strong if it is bidirectional, indicating mutual interest, or may be inferred when users frequently engage with each other’s content.
+Understanding TS is critical, as it enables meaningful insights from social network data~\cite{sintos2014using}.
+For example, knowledge of TS can improve link prediction~\cite{li2013modeling, yang2019link}.
+In business networks, strong ties often correlate with successful trades and better financial outcomes~\cite{kang2021dynamic,wong2022mobile}, while in public health, TS supports modeling disease spread, aiding prevention strategies, and healthcare planning~\cite{krendl2021impact, birditt2021age}.